-Covers advanced study and studio practice in drawing.
-Includes drawing of the human skeleton and sessions with a live model.
+Emphasizes the continued development of naturalistic technique in drawing through the study of representational subject matter.
+Continues the development of aesthetic and technical understanding of drawing through projects that may include master copies, portraits, landscape, and still-life.
 Prerequisite(s): C or better in ART 134.
 (PCS 1.1, 3 credit hours - 0 hours lecture, 6 hours lab)